-Many individuals who may not have otherwise been able to conceive due to male factor infertility or lack of a male partner, are able to achieve their dream of conceiving children through donor sperm insemination.
+Many individuals who may not have otherwise been able to conceive due to male factor infertility or lack of a male partner, are able to achieve their dream of conceiving children through using a sperm donor.
 Couples often choose this option when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is the risk of a genetic problem that could be inherited from the male.
 Single women and women in a same-sex partnership who want a biological child also choose insemination via sperm donation.

 Reasons to Use Donor Sperm

 At the Center of Reproductive Medicine, our team of fertility specialists at our four clinics throughout the Houston metropolitan region will help you decide if using a sperm donor is the right option for you.
 Contact CORM today if you are:

 - A single woman who wants to conceive a biological child via a sperm donor

 - A female in a same-sex partnership who wants a biological child

 - A male who produces sperm that is unlikely to fertilize an egg

 - A male who has a high risk of passing on an inherited disease

 - A male who produces little or no sperm